-If you join any moms forums, especially Montessori-related ones, you’ll often hear about Lovevery Play Kits.
+If you join any mom groups, especially Montessori-related ones, you’ll often hear about Lovevery Play Kits.
 It’s a set of toys and books subscriptions sent to your doors every two or three months.

 Lovevery is often praised for its open-ended toy philosophy and durable sustainable toys, Here is our honest Lovevery Play Kits review after two children tried it (and for the purpose of this article I also asked various friends who have had play kits subscriptions about their honest opinions).

 This is NOT a sponsored review.
-I bought and tested Lovevery toys with my own money and I’m not affiliated with the company.
+I bought and tested Lovevery toys with my own money and all opinions are unbiased.

 What Are Lovevery Play Kits?

 - The Looker Play Kit (Months 0-3) – To develop new connections in the brain and process their surroundings, the Looker Play Kit has great high-contrast images to simulate this.
 Includes black and white board book, the two-sided mobile, high contrast mittens.

 - The Charmer Play Kit (Months 3-4) – To help to make noise and recognize objects.
 Includes mirror card, first soft books and rattles.

 - The Senser Play Kit (Months 5-6) – To discover everything by touching, and seeing by putting nearly everything in their mouth.
 Includes a spinning rainbow drum, magic tissue box, rattle socks and more.